Our response to COVID-19

-HQIP, NHS England & NHS Improvement and the Welsh government have produced this guidance for NCAPOP providers regarding the impact of COVID-19 on national clinical audit.
+HQIP, NHS England & NHS Improvement and the Welsh government have produced this guidance for NCAPOP providers (click link to access document) regarding the impact of COVID-19 on national clinical audit.
 The guidance was updated on 2 April 2020 with the final confirmed statement from NHS England & NHS Improvement.

 This has been produced in support of the national response to the COVID-19 pandemic.